ch-stark/blog1506/acm/README.md

 - team (often product aligned)
 - domain (business support systems vs product platforms)

-Call these trust boundaries if you will as their purpose is to establish an administrative span of control in line with well-estalished architectural principles based on separation of concerns and least privilege amongst others.
+The purpose of trust bourndaries is to establish an administrative span of control within the organization and in line with well-estalished architectural principles based on separation of concerns and least privilege amongst others.
 These boundaries and architectural principles on which they are based need to be reflected in the design of a cluster landing zone and are contributing factors to why a hybrid cloud architecture is distinct from a multi-cloud architecture.

 Modern computing architectures based around hybrid cloud adoption (defined here as a logical coalescing of cloud provider infrastructure into a single addressable unit) and multi-cloud (defined here as a disparate set of cloud provider infrastructure) are often abstracted using self-managing infrastructure orchestration platforms such as OpenShift with a view to enabling container-oriented workloads to run in a resilient, secure and portably manner underpinned by self-service and automation, to a varying degree.